cloud9c/starch/README.md

 - showing progress
 - search is not working (fashion for vishwa)
 - user cannot unselect the category ("inbox" -> not "inbox")
+- update search to be individual per tenant

 # p1